linx-software/samples/README.md

 This repository contains [Linx](https://linx.software) sample solutions and source files (database scripts, test data).

-You are able to download and open the Linx solutions (.lsoz) in your Linx Application Designer.
+You are able to open the Linx solutions (.lsoz) files in your Linx Application Designer IDE.

 This repository is provided for demonstration purposes only.